Prize draws on social media

 Furthermore, remember that you must pay Gambling Tax, which accounts for 10% of the value of the prize given.
 Payment is made using form 685 (tax on bets and random combinations, self-assessment).

-However, if the prize exceeds €300, the withholding must be applied on account of personal income tax and it must be clearly stated in the legal terms and conditions of the prize draw whether this withholding must be made by the individual / company holding the prize draw or by the winner of the draw.
+However, if the prize exceeds €300, the withholding must be applied through personal income tax and it must be clearly stated in the legal terms and conditions of the prize draw whether this withholding is to be made by the individual / company holding the prize draw or by the winner of the draw.

 We hope all this information is of use, and should you require advice on organising your prize draw on any social network please do not hesitate to contact us.